 Would not do this.
 It would WORK, but not be the same.
-Hashbrowns aren't just grated potato, they've got some oil and sometimes spices and other stuff that keeps them separate-but-equal, and a grated potato wouldn't have the same effect.
+Hashbrowns aren't just grated potato, they've got some oil and sometimes spices and other stuff that keeps them separate-but-equal (but in a good way), and a grated potato wouldn't have the same effect.

 One million times yes!
 Honestly it can go either way.
 You can make this in advance and NOT bake it, then bake it for an hour before you'd like to eat, or you can bake it and reheat it (covered with foil, until warmed through) and it'll still be delicious.

 For me, yes!
 I prefer to make the casserole and keep it unbaked in the freezer, then bake until hot and bubbly.
 Leftovers can be frozen as well, just thaw and reheat either in the microwave or oven.
 Note that if you freeze the unbaked casserole, the potatoes may change to a gray color, but the taste won't be affected.

 Nope!
 No eggs in this (or almost any other) version.

 I love this for breakfast, with bacon and eggs and fruit.
 HOWEVER, hashbrown casserole is not particular about when it is served.